 We call the medium in which plants grow, “soil”, Dirt is what you get on your clothes!

-Dirt or soil may all be the same to you, but believe me, to your plants there is a world of difference.
+Dirt and soil may both be the same thing to you, but believe me, to your plants there is a world of difference.

 The best soil mixture for starting your seeds indoors, or using in your square foot garden is: